schleuder/schleuder-website/schleuder/docs/subscribers.md

 Include `x-list-name: foo@hostname` with every command you send.

 **x-add-key:**
-: Import the attachment(s) or the rest of the email-body into the list’s keyring.
-Only ascii-armored keys are supported.
+: Import the request-mails attachment(s) or the rest of the email-body into the list’s keyring.
+To paste your public key into the body of the request-mail, please export it in _"ASCII-armored"_ text format (e.g. `gpg --armor --export 0xAE0DBF5A92A5ADE49481AB6F8A3171EF366150CE`).
+If you send the key as an **attachement** of the request-mail, **both** _"ASCII-armored"_ and binary format are supported.

 **x-set-fingerprint:** 0x12345678DEADBEEF12345678DEADBEEF12345678
 : Assign the key with the given fingerprint to your subscription.
 It is not possible to set an empty fingerprint.
 To unset your fingerprint use `x-unset-fingerprint`.